 There are a variety of restaurants available in Charlottesville, Front Royal, Harrisonburg, Luray, and Waynesboro.

-How many days should you plan to spend in Glacier National Park?
+How many days should you plan to spend in Shenandoah National Park?

 To get the full Shenandoah experience, plan to spend at least two nights so that you’ll have ample time to do multiple hikes, splash in a waterfall, visit Rapidan Camp, see Luray Caverns, and gaze up at the star-filled night sky.
 In other words, enjoy some peaceful detachment from the outside world.